colt6418/webgis-portfolio/README.md

 For my portfolio, I will displaying three different assignments from the semester and demonstrate how I've improved them.

 __Note:__
-_Please read this on the home page as the links will not work otherwise!_
+_Please read this on the home page as the web app links will not work otherwise!_

 </header>